scheperdion/Software-Product-Lines/README.md

 - `Build / Build Artifacts` will build the .jar's so you can run them from command line.
 - You can also use the inbuilt buttons to start a server from the `ChatServer` and `ChatClient` classes
 - The jars are in the `out/artifacts directory`
-- `java -jar AuthenticationServer.jar` should run server, idea downloads the jdks to `~/.jdks/` so you can also run it as `~/.jdks/.../bin/java -jar AuthenticationServer.jar`
+- `java -jar Server.jar` should run server, idea downloads the jdks to `~/.jdks/` so you can also run it as `~/.jdks/.../bin/java -jar Server.jar`

 # Task 4: Runtime parameter implementation
 ```